-Following the Facebook data row, many of you would be considered to offer more shield to your privacy.
+Following the Facebook data row, many of you would be considered to offer more shields to your privacy.
 And I believe it’s always better to offer the desired safeguard to some of your personal data.
-Coming back to the point, did you know that you could hide your Facebook friends list using your iPhone, Android or computer?
-Slightly deep into the settings exists an option control the visibility of your friend’s list—to a great extent.
+Coming back to the point, did you know that you could hide your Facebook friends list using your iPhone, Android, or computer?
+Slightly deep into the settings exists an option to control the visibility of your friend’s list—to a great extent.

-How to Hide Your Facebook Friends’ List on iPhone, iPad, Android, and Computer
+- How to Hide Your Facebook Friends’ List on iPhone, iPad, and Android

 How to Hide Your Facebook Friends’ List on iPhone, iPad, and Android